Entering the Abstraction Era: (Optimistic) Predictions for Crypto's Future

 We believe Web3 is in the final stage of its modular era, entering a unification stage.
 With chain abstraction, we are approaching a turning point where our fragmented ecosystem can begin operating as a cohesive space.

-This isn’t just about making things easier—it’s about fundamentally changing how everyone interacts with decentralized applications.
+This isn’t just about making things easier—it’s about fundamentally changing how everyone interacts with decentralized applications and digital assets.
 Instead of managing multiple wallets, tokens, and networks, users will engage with a unified system that operates seamlessly in the background of dApps.
 To be attractive as a solution, this system needs to be chain-abstracted —that is, devoid of the manual processes required to interact with multiple chains.
 This shift could redefine what it means to participate in Web3 and open new possibilities for developers and users alike.

 What makes chain abstraction an era of its own is that it’s not just another layer of infrastructure: it’s a step toward making Web3’s multi-chain complexity virtually invisible.
 ChA focuses on creating an experience where blockchains are still diverse, modular, and decentralized, but the broader ecosystem feels uniform and interconnected.
 This can only lead to more and better products leveraging Web3, which in turn leads to broader adoption and intuitive user experiences.